 THIS INFORMATION MUST BE READ FULLY BEFORE BEGINNING INSTALLATION, OPERATION OR MAINTENANCE AND MUST BE KEPT WITH THE CONTROLLER.
-ALL INSTALLATION AND MAINTENANCE MUST BE UNDERTAKEN BY SUITABLY TRAINED AND QUALIFIED PERSONS ONLY ng Pump, Ir
+ALL INSTALLATION AND MAINTENANCE MUST BE UNDERTAKEN BY SUITABLY TRAINED AND QUALIFIED PERSONS ONLY

 DANGER = FAILURE TO FOLLOW THE LISTED PRECAUTIONARY MEASURES IDENTIFIED BY THIS SYMBOL MAY RESULT IN SERIOUS INJURY OR DEATH.